gwendal-le-vaillant/MIEM_Experiments/Expe_4_Params/README.md

 # Data
-The raw recorded CSV files are located in the ./expe_data folder.
+The raw recorded XML and CSV files are located in the ./expe_data folder.

 # Dependencies
 To run this project, the easiest way is to create a python 3.7 virtual environment using conda (or anaconda navigator).
 The virtual environment must contain recent versions of matplotlib, numpy, pandas, scipy and seaborn.
 (Tested in January 2020).